This 34-page, mile-by-mile guide (with 54 photos) will show you the points of interest along the South Klondike Highway and the Dyea Road. The

 - there is 1 grocery store in Skagway and a convenience store at the gas station in Carcross.

-- there are many restaurants in Skagway, 1 at the Yukon Suspension Bridge and 4 in the Carcross area.
+- there are many restaurants in Skagway and 4 in the Carcross area.
 The 3 that I give extremely high marks to (and visit often) are the Skagway Brewing Company and Glacier Smoothies in Skagway, and the new Chilkoot Trail Authentic Sourdough Bakery in Carcross.

 - the speed limits on the highway are 40mph in Alaska (outside Skagway), and 90 kmh (55mph) in British Columbia and the Yukon.